lostinentropy/lasso-regression/README.md

 # Efficient Algorithms for Lasso Regression

-This project focuses on different methods for solving Lasso regression.
+This project investigates solving Lasso regression using two optimization methods: SubGradient Descent and ISTA (Iterative Shrinkage-Thresholding Algorithm).
 The goal is to compare their performance in terms of convergence speed, sparsity, and sensitivity to initialization and hyperparameters.

 The report for this project can be found [here](./report/report.pdf) while the interactive notebook can be found [here](./lasso-regression.ipynb).